Sprytile/SprytileDocs/docs/advanced-features.md

 First, switch to fill mode and set the size of your work plane.

-Then using grid mode snap, position the work plane cursor to an empty area.
+Then using grid mode snap, position the work plane to an empty area.

 Switch work plane mode to `on` and use the build tool to draw something in the work plane.